Advertisement

 How Dual-Threat QBs Are Changing the Evaluation Game in D1 Football

-As the appetite for versatile quarterbacks grows, recruitment tactics are evolving quickly.
-Schools like Mater Dei now emphasize players who thrive in multiple aspects of the game, merging impressive speed with high football IQ.
-This evolution pushes coaches to expand their scouting horizons, spotlighting prospects capable of dual-threat performance.
-Why does this matter?
-It broadens the talent pool and introduces exhilarating new dynamics to college football.
+As the appetite for versatile quarterbacks grows, recruiting strategies are in constant flux.
+High schools such as Mater Dei now prioritize athletes who excel in multiple facets of the game, blending speed with a high football IQ.
+This trend pushes coaches to broaden their scouting efforts and identify dual-threat prospects.

 🤖 Free AI Scouting Reports